frenchy64/criterium-from-java/README.md

 ## API

-There is one public method `Criterium.bench(Runnable)`.
+There is one public method `Criterium.bench(Callable)`.
 It takes a runnable that runs the benchmark.
-You should initialize your benchmark (if appropriate) before returning the Runnable.
+You should initialize your benchmark (if appropriate) before returning the Callable.

 ```java
 package example_benchmark;